brettpetch/brettpetch/README.md

 My name is Brett Petch, and I am a 4th Year Media Studies student at Western University.

 I really enjoy working with Bash and I find Python and Node very interesting to play around with on my freetime.

+I am currently learning Ansible out of personal interest.

 <!---
 brettpetch/brettpetch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.